-- 1. Connie Commissioner wants to serve on the Florida Real Estate Commission but is moving to another state in 3 years, should she serve? - A. Yes, because terms are for 2 years - B. Yes, because terms are for 2 years unless removed for cause - C. No, because terms are for 4 years - D. No, because terms are for 4 years unless removed for cause - 2.
-Ricky Realtor wants to become a Florida licensed real estate agent, but is worried that his outstanding traffic tickets may impede his licensure.
-Are his traffic tickets a problem? - A. No, all he needs to be is a natural person who is at least 18 years of age - B. No as long as he is a high school graduate or its equivalent - C. No, so long as he is honest, truthful, trustworthy - D. No, so long as his traffic tickets do not lead to a felony convictions - 3.
+- 1. Connie Commissioner has been appointed to serve on the Florida Real Estate Commission.
+What will be her term? - A. 2 years - B. 2 years unless removed for cause - C. 4 years - D. 4 years unless removed for cause - 2.
+Ricky Realtor wants to become a Florida licensed real estate agent.
+Which of the following is not a requirement to become a licensed real estate agent? - A. He must be a natural person who is at least 18 years of age - B. He must be a high school graduate or its equivalent - C. He must be honest, truthful, trustworthy - D. He must be a citizen of the United States. - 3.
 Agnes Agent attended a legal agenda session of the Commission during her renewal cycle twice for a total of 6 hours.
-Is Agnes able to substitute the 6 hours for other required real estate courses to renew her license? - A. Yes, but only up to three classroom hours for her attendance at one legal agenda session of the Commission - B. Yes so long as a notice of intent to attend both sessions of the Commission was received at least seven days in advance of the session - C. Yes, so long as her attendance at the legal agenda sessions of the Commission were taken as a party to a disciplinary action - D. Yes because Agnes may substitute any classes taken within the 12-month period preceding renewal - 4.
+Is Agnes able to substitute the 6 hours for other required real estate courses to renew her license? - A. Yes, but only up to three classroom hours for her attendance at one legal agenda session of the Commission - B. Yes as long as a notice of intent to attend both sessions of the Commission was received at least seven days in advance of the session - C. Yes, as long as her attendance at the legal agenda sessions of the Commission were taken as a party to a disciplinary action - D. Yes because Agnes may substitute any classes taken within the 12-month period preceding renewal - 4.
 What is the maximum amount that can be dispursed from Real Estate Recovery Fund per receivership? - A. \$150,000. - B. \$200,000. - C. \$100,000. - D. \$50,000.